devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/statefulset.md

 * **Resource Cleanup:** StatefulSets allow for easy cleanup of older versions by deleting StatefulSets and their associated Pods and persistent volumes that are no longer needed, ensuring efficient resource utilization.

+{% hint style="warning" %}
+Super-admins can lock keys in StatefulSet deployment template to prevent non-super-admins from modifying those locked keys.
+Refer [Lock Deployment Config](../../global-configurations/lock-deployment-config.md) to know more.
+{% endhint %}

 ## 1. Yaml File